leftos/nba-stats-tracker/NBA 2K12 Correct Team Stats/Readme.txt

 	you the relative winning strength of a team in the league, taking account not only the winning percentage, but also how many wins they've got so far and how close they are to the end of the season.

+	You can also view a Scouting Report of any team, in natural language, commenting on their pros and cons based on their stat rankings in the league, preparing you for a game against them.

+Custom Leagues

 Known Issues
 	The tool only works during the first season & playoffs of each career.